Main Content

 Tip

-For large ReqIF files, consider importing each source specification into a separate requirement set.
-This can help reduce file conflicts and help you track differences in individual requirement sets.
+For large ReqIF files, consider importing each source specification into a separate requirement set help reduce file conflicts and help you track differences in individual requirement sets.

 When you import a ReqIF file to a requirement set, you can import links as well.
 To import links, in the Importing Requirements dialog, under Source links, select Import links to preserve the links from the ReqIF file.
 After the import, the Requirements Toolbox link set files contain links between requirements and other Model-Based Design items.

-Importing Links from a ReqIF File with Multiple Source Specifications
+Import Links from ReqIF Files with Multiple Source Specifications

 When you import links from a ReqIF file with multiple source specifications, how you import the source specifications affects the link import.
 If you:

-• Import a single specification into a requirement set, Requirements Toolbox only imports the SpecRelation objects that link SpecObject objects within that specification.
+• Import a single specification into a requirement set, Requirements Toolbox only imports the links that link requirements within that specification.
 This import might omit some links from the ReqIF file during import.

 • Combine multiple ReqIF source specifications into one requirement set, the resolved links import into one link set.